 London Stock Exchange Group (LSEG) and Islamic Corporation for the Development of the Private Sector (ICD) Announce Findings of the 2025 Islamic Finance Development Indicator Report

-(MENAFN- News.Africa-Wire) LONDON, United Kingdom, October 16, 2025/ -- LSEG in collaboration with the Islamic Corporation for the Development of the Private Sector (ICD) (, a member of the Islamic Development Bank (IsDB) Group, today announced the findings of the 2025 Islamic Finance Development Indicator (IFDI) report (, a global benchmark assessing the development of the Islamic finance industry across 140 countries.
+LONDON, United Kingdom, October 16, 2025/ -- LSEG in collaboration with the Islamic Corporation for the Development of the Private Sector (ICD) (https://ICD-PS.org/), a member of the Islamic Development Bank (IsDB) Group, today announced the findings of the 2025 Islamic Finance Development Indicator (IFDI) report (https://apo-opa.co/48tkcnV), a global benchmark assessing the development of the Islamic finance industry across 140 countries.

 Malaysia maintained its top position in the global rankings, followed by Saudi Arabia and the United Arab Emirates, reflecting their continued investment and policy leadership in developing Islamic finance ecosystems.
 Indonesia, Pakistan, Kuwait, Bahrain, Iran, Qatar, Türkiye, and Bangladesh completed the top rankings, collectively representing the most advanced and diversified Islamic finance markets worldwide.
 Governance recorded the highest average score globally, driven by robust regulatory frameworks and enhanced disclosure standards.